GatorIncubator/gatorgrouper/README.md

 Example:

-The list can be written in the following ways:
+The arguments can be entered in the following ways:

 ```
 $ python3 gatorgrouper.py --absentees student1, student2